CyzmiX/animFULL/docs/Sprite Sheet.md

 end
 ```

-## Creating a save file for sprites
+## Creating a save file for sprites DOES NOT WORK ON MOBILE!

 (Check the 2nd example in the example forlder for more detail)